 Choreography & Dance

-Raised in the Midwest and having recently lived on both coasts, I have performed across the US.
+Raised in the Midwest and having recently lived on both coasts, I’ve performed across the US.
 In San Francisco, I danced for Alma Esperanza Cunningham, performing her work at Safehouse Arts, Dance Mission Theater, and iMPACt Center for Arts & Dance.
 My work has been presented at Safehouse Arts (SF), Bryant Lake Bowl (MN), Red Eye Theater (MN), the Cowles Center for Performing Arts (MN), Krannert Center for the Performing Arts (IL), and Danceworks Milwaukee (WI).

 Shotgun Baby Drunk Animal Jukebox